Skip to main content

 Before:

-• 1.2% conversion rate according to their statistics
+• 1.2% conversion rate

 • Frustrated sales team

-After (with Rodz and data analysis):
+After using Rodz and intent-signal analysis:

-• Targeting based on IT hiring signals and the right variables
+• Targeting based on IT hiring signals

 • 8.7% conversion rate validated by their dashboards